andchorniy/Filmoteka/README.md

 My contribution to the project:

-- pagination
+- main container with popular movies
-- saving movies to lists in local storage
+- saving movies to lists in Firebase storage( for authenticated users only )
-- footer with our team modal
+- registration (using Firebase)
+- authentication (including google account )
-- scroll-up button
+- preloader

+The website created from scratch by the prototype in Figma.
 Technology used:

 - HTML